PwanPwannn/Math156-Machine-Learning-Project-Handwritten-Number-Recognition_Runpeng_William_Jiawei/README.md

 ## Running the Training Script
 1. Make sure the **MNIST dataset** files are located in the `data` folder.
-2. Run the training script to train the model and save it:
+2. Run the training script to train the model and save it (or preferably you can run it directly in VSCode):
    ```sh
    python math_156_final_project_code_latest.py
    ```